ellysh/video-game-bots/BotsClassification/types-of-bots.md

 ![In-game Bot Scheme](ingame-bot.png)

 Out-game bot is a software that works outside the game client application's memory.
-One kind of out-game bots doesn't need game application at all.
+One kind of out-game bots doesn't need the game application at all.
 This bot substitute the game client.
-Thus, game server supposes that it works with usual game client application while actually this is out-game bot.
+Thus, game server supposes that it works with an usual game client application while actually this is out-game bot.
 This is illustration of this kind out-game bots:

 ![Out-game Bot Scheme](outgame-bot.png)

-Another kind of out-game bots work with game client application in parallel.
+Another kind of out-game bots works with the game client application in parallel.
 This bot able to intercept the state of game objects and notify the game application about simulated player's actions through OS:

 ![Out-game Bot Parallel Scheme](outgame-bot-parallel.png)

 Also you can faced with a mention about clicker bots.
 This is a special case of the out-game bots that work with game application in parallel.
 Clicker bot sends the keyboard and mouse events notifications to game application through the OS.

-But this widespread in gamers community classification is not convenient enough for bot developers.
+But this widespread in the gamers community classification is not convenient enough for bot developers.
 It doesn't reflect how the bot application actually works and what kind of approaches it uses.
 It will be better to use as classification basis the methods that bot application uses for [input data about game objects and output bot actions](http://stackoverflow.com/questions/2741040/video-game-bots).

 Let's consider points on our scheme of game application where bot able to intercept the state of game objects.
 The points of intercepting the data is marked by red cross: